Special Exhibition, Color and Production curated by Libby Sellers was presented on Frieze Viewing Room during May 2020

 The online showcase featured unexpected and compelling pairings of art and design, presenting textiles, furniture and objects alongside painting and sculpture, from both historical and contemporary makers.
 The works ranged from an Illuminated Manuscript from ca. 1500 to contemporary objects addressing our reliance on petrochemicals.

-Key designers and artists represented include Hella Jongerius, Josef Albers, Dan Flavin, Joseph Kosuth, Martino Gamper, Ettore Sottsass, Gaetano Pesce, Bertrand Lavier, Bruno Munari and John McCracken, to name just a few.
+Key designers and artists represented included Hella Jongerius, Josef Albers, Dan Flavin, Joseph Kosuth, Martino Gamper, Ettore Sottsass, Gaetano Pesce, Bertrand Lavier, Bruno Munari and John McCracken, to name just a few.
 The exhibition has also commissioned pieces straight from the studios of James Welling, Cody Hoyt, Sabine Marcellis, Formafantasma and Tanya Aguaniga.

-Contributing international design galleries include Friedman Benda, Galerie Kreo, Giustini Stagetti, Volume Gallery, Adrian Sassoon, Donzella, Urban Architecture, Hostler Burrows, Established & Sons and Gabrielle Ammann.
+Contributing international design galleries included Friedman Benda, Galerie Kreo, Giustini Stagetti, Volume Gallery, Adrian Sassoon, Donzella, Urban Architecture, Hostler Burrows, Established & Sons and Gabrielle Ammann.
 Artworks have been provided by Bortolami, Andrew Kreps, Ingleby, Massimo De Carlo, Sean Kelly Gallery, Leon Tovar, Alfonso Artiaco, and David Zwirner.